jessicaagarwal/e-commerce-application-follow-along/README.md

 Milestone 11 🌟

 In this milestone, we learned how to display products dynamically on the home page using data stored in MongoDB.
 We built an endpoint to fetch all the products and a frontend function to display them using a product card component.

+Milestone 12

+Created an endpoint that will send data by filtering with my mail and send data from mongodb.
+It will receive data at frontend and will display that data dynamically using product card created earlier.